 Over the years, his unique “balance,” has taken on a life of its own in the form of athletics.
 This kid… has an uncanny and bizarre ability of balancing on just about anything he gets his hands on.

-Unicycle?
-No problem.
-He taught himself in an hour, this past Christmas Eve.
-Within days he started riding more than 5 miles a day, sometimes with his surfboard, to the beach.
-Other times, he jumps off of picnic tables, rides down museum steps, and jumps over whatever he finds fun… on his one-wheeled-bike.
+Other times, he jumps off picnic tables, rides down museum steps, and jumps over whatever he finds fun… on his one-wheeled-bike.

-He is a competitive Skim-boarder and aspiring Surfer, but most recently, he asked me to buy him a pair of Freeline Skates.
-I never heard of these contraptions, but purchased him a pair… and then this crazy journey began.
+He is a sponsored Skim-boarder and competitive Surfer, but recently asked me to buy him a pair of Freeline Skates… and then this crazy journey began.

 The 12 year old beach-boy, Cairo Zion, was over-the-moon with excitement.

-My former life in Manhattan had witnessed all kinds of friends with “industry” disappointments.
-I was determined to not let my kid get caught up in that scene, and vowed not to become a pushy stage-mom, like so many I’ve watched in wonder.
+But, my former life in Manhattan had witnessed all kinds of friends with “industry” disappointments.
+I was determined to not let my kid get caught up in that scene.
+I’ve always vowed not to become a pushy stage-mom, like so many I’ve watched in wonder.

 But, I figured they found him...
 There was no audition, only an incredible story to tell.

-We were only days away from shooting in Miami, when they backed-out.
+We were days away from shooting in Miami, when they backed-out.
 “Nixed the whole scene,” sadly.

 Heartbroken Cairo Zion, my little athletic freak-of-nature, decided he wasn’t going to let this set-back keep him from an interesting future… true to form, he wants to move full-steam ahead.